Targets matrix

 Section titled “antigravity”Google Antigravity CLI (agy), successor to Gemini CLI.

 - Detection.
-None — explicit-only.
+None — explicit-only for auto-detection.
 Antigravity shares the cross-tool

 .agents/(project scope);~/.gemini/(user scope). - Supported primitives. instructions, skills, hooks, mcp.